It’s time for healthcare to change

 Phase I: Goals & milestones

 Progress is already underway.
-This year, we’ve launched an employee mentorship program, gathered employee representation data and conducted a pay equity audit.
-To continue our efforts, here are next steps we’re working toward in the coming months.
+Last year, we launched an employee mentorship program, gathered and reported employee representation data and launched our first comprehensive product accessibility audit and Inclusive Copy Guidelines.
+We also rolled out a comprehensive compensation strategy and education program to ensure our pay practices and processes are not only fair, but transparent to all Cedarians.
+To continue our efforts, here are the next steps we’re working toward in the coming months:

 - Introduce attrition data by demographics for internal reporting